elvisshayhwa/CMIDAT01K_IOT_Temperature-HumidityDectector/README.md

 3. Get API Keys from "Write API Key" in menu tab "API KEYS".
 This API key will be used in the code of the following section.

 ## Programming
 Thonny Python IDE is used in this project to run the codes.
 The codes with comments can be found in ThingSpeakDHT22.py in this respository.
 Do take note that API key has to be adapted to the one found in created thingspeak's channel.
+The is recommended to run for check and a result in Python console should be shown such in file:"Python_console_readings.png".
+Then go into thingspeak channel:"Raspberry Pi + DHT22 Temperature & Humidity Sensor" to see the visualized data.

+## Visualation of Data on ThingSpeak and ThingView
+Refer to file:
+## Preparing the fan
+Plug in the smart plug into a socket and connect it to Wifi with Kasa app.
+Then, plug in the fan into smart plug.
+Once it's connected, the fan can remotely switch on/off.

+## Video

 Recommendation:
 This project could be done better if HS110 is integrated directly into Raspberry Pi 3 to automate the mechanical fan when an uncomfortable living condition in terms of humidity and tempeature is detected in the room.